suraj7026/Website_Gemma/README.md

   * The context is passed into the prompt.
   * The language model generates an answer.
   * The user can continue to interact with the AI through chat.
-* Running the Application
-  * To run the application, use the following command:
+* Running the Application: To run the application, use the following command:

 ```bash
 streamlit run your_script.py